mawalker/SchMEAR/README.md

 To test the app on a local webserver instance:

     mvn appengine:devserver

+the following link will allow you to view the REST information it displays

+[http://localhost:8080/v1/stories/](http://localhost:8080/v1/stories/) (note it will be empty at first, and after every 'mvn clean')

 To test the app on a local webserver instance: (and run in the background, non-blocking):